tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 * Use the command line to execute basic file system operations.

-* Check Anaconda installations and create virtual environments.
+* Download and upload files to GitHub using the git GUI.

 * Describe the factors that led to the evolution of the FinTech industry.